cablehead/levee/docs/content/http.md

 #### methods

-- `sendfile(filename)`
+* sendfile(filename):
   convenience to transfer `filename` as the response. if the file does not exist, or is not a regular file, a 404 status is returned. currently there is no sanitizing of file path.

 ### Response

 #### attributes

-- code
+* code:
-- reason
+* reason:
-- version
+* version:
-- headers
+* headers:

-- body
+* body:
   If this is a Content-Length response than body will be a `Stream` the application can use to process the Response body.

-- chunks
+* chunks:
   If this is a chunked response than chunks will be a pipe which will yield the response's chunks.
 Each chunk will be a `Stream`.
 Generally you want to fully consume each chunk before recv-ing the next.
 It's also possible to close .done prematurely.
 In this case the remaining len of the current chunk is preserved as a prefix for the next chunk.

 #### methods

-- `tostring()`
+* tostring():
   Convenience to consume the entire response body and return it as a string.
   Returns `nil`, `err` on error.

-- `tobuffer([buf])`
+* tobuffer([buf]):
   Convenience to stream the entire response body into a buffer.
 If the optional `buf` is not provided, a new buffer will be created. `buf` is return on success otherwise `nil`, `err` is returned.

-- `save(name)`
+* save(name):
   Convenience to stream the entire response body to the given filename.
   Returns `true` on success, otherwise returns `nil`, `err`.

-- `discard()`
+* discard():
   Convenience to discard the entire response body using a minimal amount of resources.
 Returns `true` on success, otherwise returns `nil`, `err`.

-- `json()`
+* json():
   Convenience to stream the entire response body through the json decoder.
   Returns a lua table object for the decoded json on success, otherwise returns `nil`, `err`.